 The program was so successful that it spread to Memphis.
 But as historian Danielle Jeannine Cole notes, few outside of Tennessee knew about it at all, a fact she attributes to how quickly it was dismantled when the war ended.

-The United States’ brief flirtation with legalized prostitution didn’t outlast the war, but it didn’t catch on afterward.
+The United States’ brief flirtation with legalized prostitution didn’t outlast the war, nor did it catch on afterward.
 Prostitution is still illegal in every state except Nevada, which has some counties that allow regulated brothels.
 Today, decriminalizing prostitution has been linked to lower rates of sexually transmitted infections.
 But in many ways, the stigma against sex work is as alive and well as it was in the days of Nashville’s floating brothel.